 *Insert Shannyn, taking a breath*

-An important part of your business strategy, particularly when it comes to making marketing decisions, is your competitive strategy.
+An important part of your business strategy, particularly when making marketing decisions, is your competitive strategy.

 Not sure what your competitive strategy is or where to start?
-Michael Porter’s five competitive forces is a great framework that can be used to understand the forces that shape your industry.
+Michael Porter’s five competitive forces is a great framework to understand the forces that shape your industry.

-Once you have an understanding of those forces, you’re in a great place to start to define how you want to compete within your industry.
+Once you understand those forces, you’re in a great place to start defining how you want to compete within your industry.

 With greater clarity on how you want to, and can compete, the next step is to refine: